cfusco77/Module-7-Challenge/README.md

 We created a table that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955.
 Because some employees may have multiple titles in the database—for example, due to promotions—we needed to use the DISTINCT ON statement to create a table that contains the most recent title of each employee.

 #### Table 2: unique_titles
-Using the DISTINCT function we filtered Table 1 for only an employees most recent title.
+Using the DISTINCT ON function we filtered Table 1 for only an employees most recent title.

 #### Table 3: retiring_tables
 Next we retrieved the number of employees (count) by their most recent job title who are about to retire.